Gizra/og/README.txt

 - Visit the admin/settings/og page and click the button to enable access control.
 - Set other preferences on admin/settings/og as desired.
 - On the admin/node/configure/types page, disable commenting and attachments for nodes of type 'group'
 - On the admin/block page, enable the 'Group details' with a low 'weight' value.
-Optionally enable the 'Group subscribers' and 'Group albums' block.
+Optionally enable the 'Group subscribers', 'New groups, 'My groups', and 'Group albums' block.
 If you use the 'group albums' block, you must have folksonomy, and image.module enabled and configured.
 - If you want each group to optionally show its own image in the Group Details block, you must have image.module enabled.
 See http://drupal.org/project/image